seanking11/prompt/README.md

  - Pull today's prompts from backend
  - Display all posts from today
  - Create posts
- - Profile page with signout and ability to change profile image
- - Custom animated card modal - WIP
+ - Animated card to reveal caption

 ## Getting Started